John Farrell Easmon: Return to Sierra Leone

 Easmon's distinguished academic career received attention from his uncle, Sir William MacCormac, who offered him a position as an assistant house surgeon.
 Easmon turned down the offer and returned to Freetown, where he opened a practice on No. 2 East Street in Settler Town, Sierra Leone.
 Easmon was known for wearing the "proper English medical attire" consisting of a silk top hat, frock coat, and striped trousers, which he also wore on his annual leave to England.
 Many elderly settlers sought his attention and perhaps due to the amount of attention he received, or to further his ambitions, Easmon moved to the Gold Coast in 1880.
 It was there that he would establish himself as an eminent West African doctor.

 Medical career in the Gold Coast

 Easmon moved to the Gold Coast in 1880 and accepted a position as an Assistant Colonial Surgeon, in addition to opening a private practice in Accra.
-He was rotated between Keta, Accra, and also served in Lagos.
+He was rotated between Keta, Accra, and also served in Lagos, Nigeria.
 His popularity in the Gold Coast increased among native and European residents and when he applied as a colonial medical officer in Sierra Leone, Sir William Brandford Griffith, the governor of the Gold Coast, recommended to the colonial government that Easmon remain on the Gold Coast where he was needed.